 The underside of the porcelain lamp base may possibly have one of three genuine marks from the 1940s: a paintstamped CYBIS in block letters, an impressed CYBIS in block letters, or an impressed eagle mark.
 All three of these can be seen in the Spatterware post.
 Because it is attached to the wood base any such marks would not be visible.

 Unfortunately I don’t know the height of this lamp base but if it does utilize the same cylinder as the Male Folk Toy it is probably between 14” and 16” tall as shown.
 I wish I had additional photos of this item and so if anyone happens to come across another such example I would love to be able to add it here.
-There is a contact form on the About the Archive page.
+There is a contact form at the link below.